chartjs/Chart.js/docs/configuration/tooltip.md

 ### Label Color Callback

-For example, to return a red box for each item in the tooltip you could do:
+For example, to return a red box with a blue dashed border that has a border radius for each item in the tooltip you could do:

 ```javascript
 var chart = new Chart(ctx, {